-- 3.11.1 The primary purpose of the open space standards is to secure adequate provision of open space for all new residential development.
+The primary purpose of the open space standards is to secure adequate provision of open space for all new residential development.
 The City Council will apply the standards to all proposals including housing sites within the City Centre boundary as shown on the Proposals Map (though here a financial contribution to provision is more likely to be the best solution, rather than on site provision).
-Proposals that will result in loss of existing open space will be assessed against policy CS19 in the Core Strategy. - 3.11.2 The open space standards set out in Appendix B provide the basis for assessing the notional open space requirements of any proposed residential development.
-They set out a hierarchy of open space which builds up to a total requirement of 4.2 hectares of open space per 1,000 population and which will be applied to all relevant development proposals. - 3.11.3 The open space requirements for a specific development proposal will be based on the application of the standards, taking into account the current average household size for Peterborough, the type and size of dwellings proposed in the development and any particular needs identified in neighbourhood or community plans for the area in which the development would take place.
+Proposals that will result in loss of existing open space will be assessed against policy CS 19 in the Core Strategy.

+The open space standards set out in Annex B provide the basis for assessing the notional open space requirements of any proposed residential development.
+They set out a hierarchy of open space which builds up to a total requirement of 4.2 hectares of open space per 1,000 population and which will be applied to all relevant development proposals.

+The open space requirements for a specific development proposal will be based on the application of the standards, taking into account the current average household size for Peterborough, the type and size of dwellings purposed in the development and any particular needs identified in neighbourhood or community plans for the area in which the development would take place.
 The Council will generally encourage the creation of a consolidated open space structure for major new housing developments with open space provided on-site and accessible to all residents.
 The Council may seek variations in the composition of the open space (within the total provision of 4.2 hectares per 1,000 population) in order to secure the best outcome for the development and the surrounding area.

-- 3.11.4 In assessing whether any open space that is provided in accordance with policy PP11 will be acceptable, the City Council will take into account the need to ensure that the proposed site will keep potential nuisance to a minimum and that there is sufficient supervision and surveillance from homes for toddlers' and junior play areas. - 3.11.5 Provided that the size, location and site characteristics of open spaces are acceptable, they have been fully laid out in accordance with the City Council's requirements and are in a satisfactory condition, the Council will normally be prepared to adopt and maintain them.
-For adoption purposes, developers will be required to enter into an agreement with the Council which will include payment by the developer of a commuted sum to cover the costs of future maintenance of the open space. - 3.11.6In addition to the open space standards, the Council will work towards the provision of accessible woodland.
-The national Woodland Access Standard aspires to an accessible woodland of at least 2 hectares within 500 metres of every home, and a woodland of at least 20 hectares within 4km.
-Provision of new woodland will not be a requirement of new residential development, but the Council will work with partners, including developers, to improve the levels of provision that currently exist in Peterborough.
-This can be achieved by new woodland planting and by access agreements to existing private woodland.
+In assessing whether any open space that is provided in accordance with policy PP10 will be acceptable, the City Council will take into account the need to ensure that the proposed site will keep potential nuisance to a minimum and that there is sufficient supervision and surveillance from homes for toddlers' and junior play areas.

+Provided that the size, location and site characteristics of open spaces are acceptable, they have been fully laid out in accordance with the City Council's requirements and are in a satisfactory condition, the Council will normally be prepared to adopt and maintain them.
+For adoption purposes, developers will be required to enter into an agreement with the Council which will include payment by the developer of a commuted sum to cover the costs of future maintenance of the open space.
-Core Strategy policies: CS 12 - Developer Contributions to Infrastructure Provision

-CS 19 - Open Space and Green Infrastructure
+Core Strategy policies: CS 12 - Developer Contributions to Infrastructure Provision CS 19 - Open Space and Green Infrastructure

+Core Strategy objectives: OB2 - Environment Capital

 OB4 - Local Services

 OB22 - Open Space and Sport

-- 3.11.7 There was strong support (54% of the respondents) for including a policy for open space standards based on the Consultants Recommendations of the Open Space Strategy at the Issues and Options stage (PP35).
+There was strong support (54% of the respondents) for including a policy for open space standards based on the Consultants Recommendations of the Open Space Strategy at the Issues and Options stage (PP35).
 Only 9% of the respondents were in favour of using existing Local Plan standards and the remainder expressed no preference.
-Policy PP11 (in Appendix B) contains open space standards largely based on the Consultants Recommendations. - 3.11.8 There was also support (over 65% of the respondents) for an option to identify and safeguard open space in areas of deficiency (PP36).
-This issue is addressed in the Core Strategy (policy CS19) and so there is no need to repeat this in the Planning Policies DPD.
+Policy PP10 (in Annex B) contains open space standards based on the Consultants Recommendations.

+There was also support (over 65% of the respondents) for an option to identify and safeguard open space in areas of deficiency (PP36).
+This issue is addressed in the Core Strategy (policy CS 19) and so there is no need to repeat this in the Planning Policies DPD.